Sam-Osian/submission-joss/paper/paper.md

 # Summary

-Prevention of Future Death (PFD) reports are issued by coroners in England and Wales when an inquest identifies risks that, if left unaddressed, could lead to further deaths.
+Prevention of Future Death (PFD) reports are the official mechanism by which coroners in England and Wales alert individuals, organisations, and agencies to circumstances that may lead to further deaths.
+Each report sets out the context of an individual case, details the factors believed to have contributed, and identifies concerns that, if addressed, could prevent future deaths from occurring.

-Despite being freely available online, PFD reports are persistently underused by researchers.
-This is largely because they are difficult to find, search, and analyse in bulk.
+While these documents represent a rare, ground-level view into public safety risks, their potential for analysis has long been obstructed: reports are scattered across a judicial website whose topic filters omit entire swathes of content.
+The website offers no ability to mass-download reports into a single dataset, and many older reports exist only as scanned PDFs, which cannot be text-searched or analysed using conventional methods.

 *PFD Toolkit* is a Python package designed to overcome these barriers.
-The toolkit automates the full pipeline of accessing, cleaning, structuring and analysing PFD data, making information contained within them readily usable.
-By integrating advanced natural language processing – including large language models (LLMs) and vision-based models – the toolkit can extract structured data from both text-based and scanned, image-based reports.
-Users can search thousands of reports with flexible, plain-English queries and assign custom thematic labels or extract specific features at scale.
+The toolkit automates the full pipeline of loading, cleaning, structuring and analysing PFD data, making information contained within them readily usable.
+By integrating large language models (LLMs) and vision models, the toolkit extracts structured data from both text and scanned, image-based reports.
+Users can search thousands of reports with flexible, plain-English queries, assign custom thematic labels, and extract specific features at scale.

 The toolkit transforms a fragmented archive into a living resource for research and public health, enabling rapid identification of emerging risks and timely policy response.